-The OMCs have placed the budget airline in the cash-and-carry mode under which the company has to make spot payments for buying fuel.
+The OMCs had placed the budget airline in the cash-and-carry mode under which the company has to make spot payments for buying fuel.

-On Tuesday, SpiceJet was given interim relief by the civil aviation ministry as its promoters were told to infuse fresh equity.
+On Tuesday, SpiceJet was given an interim relief, even as its promoters were told to infuse fresh equity.

-The daily fuel cost of the airline is about Rs.5 crores, while it has Rs.14 crore pending with the OMCs.
+The daily fuel cost of the airline is about Rs.5 crore, while it has dues totalling Rs.14 crore payable to the OMCs.

 The ministry had said that banks may also be approached to give some working capital as loans.

-“Based on the assurances of the promoter financial institutions would be requested to lend up to Rs.600 crore.
-This should be paid immediately after securing the long term investment which will take around eight weeks to consummate,” the ministry said in a statement.
+“Based on the assurances by the promoters, the financial institutions would be requested to lend up to Rs.600 crore.
+This should be paid immediately after securing the long-term investment which will take around eight weeks to consummate,” the ministry said in a statement.

 The company’s top management had also met Civil Aviation Minister Ashok Gajapati Raju Pusapati and his deputy Minister of State for Civil Aviation Mahesh Sharma Monday for relief.